Jtalbert15/Modifying-Active-Directory-with-Powershell/README.md

 We can see that we did create our new user but there is hardly any information

-Lets create a new user in powershell but this time we will add more information
+Lets create a new user in Powershell but this time we will add more information

+<h1>Step 2) Creating a User with several Parameters</h1>

 To do this we can use parameters.
 New-ADUser has many parameters but we will only use a few